- Physical Chemistry

 |9."Physical Chemistry" by Atkins|

 “Physical Chemistry” Book Review: The book features helpful checklists to ensure that readers cover all critical topics.
 It also includes images that aid in quickly grasping the concepts.
 The book presents clear explanations of various subjects, such as reaction analysis, chemical and ionic equilibrium, thermodynamics, and molecular structure.
 Additionally, mathematical methods are outlined in the appendix to assist students without a mathematics background.
 Key takeaways are provided at the end of each chapter.
 This book provides a solid grasp of fundamental concepts, making it useful for students preparing for competitive exams.

 |10."A Textbook of Physical Chemistry, Computational Aspects in Physical Chemistry" by Kapoor|

-“A Textbook of Physical Chemistry, Computational Aspects in Physical Chemistry” Book Review: This book gives extensive coverage of Physical Chemistry.
-It contains a large number of illustrative numerical.
-The book follows IUPAC recommendations.
-It uses SI units.
-This book describes Computational Aspects in Physical Chemistry.
-The book includes a synopsis of commonly used statements in BASIC Language.
-The book discusses a few preliminary illustrations using BASIC statements.
-The book also includes illustrative programs based on the principles and basic concepts of physical chemistry.
+“A Textbook of Physical Chemistry, Computational Aspects in Physical Chemistry” Book Review: This book provides coverage of Physical Chemistry and is accompanied by numerous illustrative numerical examples.
+It adheres to the IUPAC recommendations and employs SI units.
+The book not only explains the computational aspects of Physical Chemistry but also provides a brief overview of commonly used statements in BASIC Language.
+It presents preliminary illustrations using BASIC statements and includes illustrative programs based on the principles and basic concepts of Physical Chemistry.